Winter '18 MONTANA EMT COURSE REGISTRATION OPEN

-- Attain CPR certification for the Professional Rescuer or CPR for the Healthcare Provider prior to course completion date
+- Attain CPR certification for the Professional Rescuer or CPR for the Healthcare Provider prior to start of clinical rotations

 - Work or volunteer for an agency that provides EMS services within 2 years of receiving license (local fire department, ski patrol, etc.)